MakeSchool-Tutorials/Robot-Wars-Swift/P0-AI-State-Machine/content.md

 #An introduction to AI

 Artificial intelligence (or AI) is what makes enemies in games move in meaningful ways.
 Developers program enemies to implements behaviors that make them seem as if they are thinking for themselves.
-These AIs can be as simple as those behind Goombas in old Mario games (move until they hit something, turn around and repeat the process) or as complex as those used in the game [http://www.valvesoftware.com/publications/2009/ai_systems_of_l4d_mike_booth.pdf](Left 4 Dead).
+These AIs can be as simple as those behind Goombas in old Mario games (move until they hit something, turn around and repeat the process) or as complex as those used in the game [Left 4 Dead](http://www.valvesoftware.com/publications/2009/ai_systems_of_l4d_mike_booth.pdf).

 #Finite state machines